Model Context Protocol (MCP) Quick Start Guide

 stdio, write,

-# Set the corresponding sampling_callback method
+# Set the method corresponding to sampling_callback

 sampling_callback=sampling_callback